pypsa-meets-earth/pypsa-earth/doc/tutorial.rst

     <iframe width="832" height="468" src="https://www.youtube.com/embed/mAwhQnNRIvs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The :ref:`installation` procedure installs PyPSA-Earth model with all the software dependencies needed to build and run it.
+The installation procedure installs PyPSA-Earth model with all the software dependencies needed to build and run it.
 To properly model any region of the Earth, PyPSA-Earth needs to download and fetch different datasets.
 This section explains how to perform this data management.

 How to build the tutorial model?
 -------------------------------------------------